 Max-Out the Air Flow

-To work properly, your air conditioner needs to pull air through the system, including recirculating air from within your home.
-If Air blockage or obstruction of any kind can end up translating to money out of pocket for you.
+To work properly, your air conditioner needs to pull air through the system, including recirculating air inside your home.
+If Air blockage or obstruction of any kind can cause problems in your unit.
 To guarantee great air flow, make sure to keep clear the immediate area around the vents - indoors and outside.
 This includes trimming back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

-Another tip is to program your thermostat for lengthier run-cycles.
-While this does not necessary prevent problems, it can help reduce humidity in your Naples area home.
-This can offer a more comfortable environment, in addition to keep mold spores from growing in your home.
+Another tip is to program your thermostat for extended run-cycles.
+While this does not necessary prevent problems, it can help lower humidity in your Naples area home.
+This can provide a more comfortable environment, in addition to keep mold spores from growing in your home.

-Some bugs and pests are attracted to central air units, which can be harmful if they get inside the system.
-To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit and check on it regularly throughout the summer.
+Some bugs and pests are attracted to central air units, which can be detrimental if they get inside the system.
+To keep ants and other pests away, use an eco-friendly pesticide around the base of the unit and check on it regularly throughout the summer.

 Nearly all outdoor A/C units are situated on a concrete slab or other platform, permitting them a level base of operation.
 However, just like a home’s foundation, your A/C’s platform can also sink or settle into the ground, impacting the performance of the air conditioner.
-Keep an eye on your outdoor component to ensure that the base continues to stay level.
+Check on your outdoor component to make sure that the base continues to stay level.

-Of course, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner running smoothly.
+Obviously, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner running smoothly.
 Call to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
-By following these simple tips, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.
+Keeping these tips in mind, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.